 Jack is a devoted yogi teaching creative Vinyasa Yoga with an emphasis on the subtle flow of energy.
 He is a RYT-200 with Yoga Alliance after receiving his training from Niki Fitzgerald in 2016.
 He primarily focuses on the asana (physical), the third limb of astanga (eight limbs of yoga), in his classes moving with the flow of prana (breath) between gentle and challenging poses.
 He has a passion for the ancient yoga language of Sanskrit.

 A seeker his whole life when Jack accidentally found Yoga all the dots began connecting and the stars aligned within.
-He quickly grew to love playing with the shapes he could create and experience.
 His passion has been to bring this joy to others shaking up old habits and putting into place a graceful flow of playful creativity.
 His classes offer a variety for beginners to more advanced students to experience their body and mind in new ways.

 Christens fitness and movement background includes 27 years of experience in yoga, Pilates, dance and other methods of movement.
 She has been an instructor for over 15 years.
 In 1994 she moved to the Grand Valley from the Santa Fe area of Northern New Mexico.
 Christen is a registered member of the Yoga Alliance with the designation of E-RYT 200.
 She is a student of the Iyengar method, classical Hatha and Kundalini yoga styles.

 In 2003, Christen obtained her Pilates certification and has found it to be a wonderful compliment to her yoga background.
 In May of 2010, she completed her Level I certification in the BioSomatic method of movement.
 This method is a neuromuscular reeducation used to release the deep held patterns of tension in the body.